-Steps to developing a code
+Steps to developing an animal welfare code

 Codes of welfare expand on the Animal Welfare Act 1999.
 They are developed by the National Animal Welfare Advisory Committee (NAWAC) and are issued by the Minister for Primary Industries.
 Read the 5 steps NAWAC follows to develop a code of welfare.